-May is a great month to go out and explore the stars and planets starting a couple of hours after sunset.
-Check out what's up in Our Night Sky for May with host Carolyn Collins Petersen.
-Click here to download mp4 for IPad or IPod
+Every month is a great month to go out and explore the stars and planets starting a couple of hours after sunset.
+Carolyn Collins Petersen, is your guide to skygazing.

 Starry skies are a vanishing treasure because light pollution is washing away our view of the cosmos.
 It not only threatens astronomy, it disrupts wildlife, and affects human health.
 The yellow glows over cities and towns — seen so clearly from space — are testament to the billions spent in wasted energy from lighting up the sky.